-If so, the NF Service Consumer or SCP may invoke service operations in the newly selected NF Service Instance by means of replacing the addressing parameters with those of the new service instance, and the new NF Service Instance in the NF Service Producer shall produce the same result as if the service operation request would have been successfully delivered to the former NF Service Instance.
+If so, the NF Service Consumer or SCP may invoke service operations in the newly selected NF Service Instance by means of replacing the addressing parameters with those of the new service instance, and the new NF Service Instance in the NF Service Producer should produce the same result as if the service operation request would have been successfully delivered to the former NF Service Instance.

-For indirect communication, the NF Service Consumer may include "3gpp-Sbi-Discovery-*" request headersin the request message and if so, the SCP shall use it to perform a NF service discovery procedure and reselect a NF (service) producer instance as specified in the preceding bullets, if possible and if the target NF Service Instance indicated in the "3gpp-Sbi-Target-apiRoot" header or target URI is not reachable.
+For indirect communication, if the NF Service Consumer does not perform reselection, it may include "3gpp-Sbi-Discovery-*" request headers, e.g. one or more 3gpp-Sbi-Discovery-target-nf-instance-ids for multiple alternatives NF instances, in the request message and if so, the SCP shall use it to perform a NF service discovery procedure and reselect a NF (service) producer instance as specified in the preceding bullets, if possible and if the target NF Service Instance indicated in the "3gpp-Sbi-Target-apiRoot" header or target URI is not reachable.